 Just because it’s cold outside doesn’t mean you have to be stuck indoors.
 If you live in a northern state adorned with snow, take a day and go sledding or ice skating.

 Even southern states often have indoor ice skating rinks and skates available for rent.

 24. Put together a Puzzle

 Many people underestimate the fun to be had by putting together a large jigsaw puzzle.
 Working together with loved ones to complete a project puzzle is fun and educational all at the same time.

-Having fun doesn’t have to cost a bundle of money.
+Having fun doesn’t have to cost a ton of money.
 Free or inexpensive activities are everywhere.